Financial Post

-The Financial Post was an English Canadian business newspaper, which published from 1907 to 1998.
-In 1998, the publication was folded into the new National Post, although the name Financial Post has been retained as the banner for that paper's business section and also lives on in the Post's monthly business magazine, Financial Post Business.
+The Financial Post is a financial news website, and business section of the National Post, both publications of the Postmedia Network.
+It started as an English Canadian business newspaper, which published from 1907 to 1998.
+In 1998, the publication was folded into the new National Post.
+The name Financial Post also lives on in the Post's monthly business magazine, Financial Post Business.